Active Network Scanning in OT Environments

-Periodic active network scanning is generally essential to maintain an accurate picture of the network, as significant information is only available upon request and otherwise never present in normal traffic.
+Periodic active network scanning is generally essential to maintaining an accurate picture of the network, as significant information is only available upon request and otherwise never present in normal traffic.

-The reason for passive traffic analysis is that many industrial control systems (ICS) devices were really only designed to function as expected and are often not tested to maintain function when they receive traffic other than designed.
+Passive traffic analysis is needed as many industrial control systems (ICS) devices were only designed to function as expected and are often not tested to maintain function when they receive traffic other designed.
 For example, I’ve seen RFID controllers and Anybus modules lock up, simply by receiving packets that confused them.

 Standard IT methods for network scanning cannot be used in an industrial environment without planning and forethought.